Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: Applicability beyond Image Classification

-For semantic segmentation, we conduct experiments on the Cityscapes~\cite{cordts2016cityscapes} dataset, where the full image resolution is 1024$\times$2048.
-We train DeepLabv3~\cite{chen2017rethinking} models on the train set of Cityscapes and report the mean IoU (mIoU) over classes on the validation set.
+\textbf{Experimental Details.} We conduct experiments on the Cityscapes~\citep{cordts2016cityscapes} dataset, where the full image resolution is 1024$\times$2048.
+We train DeepLabv3~\citep{chen2017rethinking} models on the train set of Cityscapes and report the mean IoU (mIoU) over classes on the validation set.
 The threshold $t^{\text{unlab}}$ to filter out unlabeled pixels is set to 0.5.
-For DeepLabv3-ResNet-50 or DeepLabv3-ResNet-101, we follow the original architecture of ResNet-50 or ResNet-101, except that the first 7x7 convolution is changed to three 3x3 convolutions.
+For DeepLabv3-ResNet-50 or DeepLabv3-ResNet-101, we follow the original architecture of ResNet-50 or ResNet-101, except that the first 7x7 convolution is changed to three 3x3 convolutions (see \verb|resnet_v1_beta| in the official DeepLab imeplmentation\footnote{\url{https://github.com/tensorflow/models/blob/master/research/deeplab/core/resnet_v1_beta.py}}).